noramurakozy/noramurakozy.github.io/index.md

 ### Systems

+The nodes in our network have an attribute called "System", which representd the system to which the node belong.
+In a further section we will also realize a text analysis  for the words in each of these systems.

+The names of the systems in our network are:
+ - Circulatory system
+ - Digestive system
+ - Endocrine system
+ - Integumentary system
+ - Muscular system
+ - Nervous system
+ - Reproductive organs
+ - Respiratory system
+ - Urinary system

-The systems were defined manually according to the Wikipedia source.
+These systems were defined manually according to the Wikipedia source.
 Using this attributes to color the nodes accordingly, and scaling the nodes according to their respective degrees a more meaningful representation of the network is drawn.

 <figure>
   <img src="./images/the_human_body_systems.png" alt="Trulli" style="width:100%">